CalHenry/job-scraper-llm-comparison/README.md

 ## 📌 Overview <a name="overview"></a>
 This is a personal project to explore web scraping, data retrieval, data processing and LLM integration.

+Project's goals:
-The project's goals are to get an automated way of collecting new job offers, use different methods to scrape data, use LLM for information extraction and check if it is reliable.
+- get an automated way of collecting new job offers,
+- use different methods to scrape data,
+- use LLM for information extraction and check if it is reliable.
 - Discover the scraping library **Crawl4AI**
 - Use **LangChain** and **Pydantic** to monitor and validate the LLM's output
 - Use the amazing **Polars** expressions